 Problem Possible Cause Action No response when the computer is turned on.
 Computer is not plugged in.
 Turn off the computer, plug it in, and then turn it back on again.
 No power at the wall outlet.
 Use another wall outlet.
 Main logic board failure.
 Contact your Service provider.
 Main logic board jumpers incorrectly set.
-Set all appropriate jumpers (Refer to the label attached to the inside of your computer.).
+Set all appropriate jumpers (Refer to your computer's System Reference guide).
 CPU has failed.
 Contact your Service provider.
 Power supply has failed.
 Contact your Service provider.
 Voltage select switch is set incorrectly.
 Make sure the setting on the back of your computer matches your country's voltage requirements.
-Refer to the supplied Quick Setup Guide for more information.
+Refer to the supplied Quick Setup guide for more information.
+Power is on, screen is on, but the computer does not respond.
+Keyboard not connected, mouse not connected, or both might be in the wrong port.
+Connect the keyboard and/or mouse.
+If already connected, confirm that each device is in the appropriate port.
 Power is on, but there is no screen display.
 Brightness and contrast controls are not correctly set.
 Adjust the brightness and contrast controls.
 The monitor-off timer has shut the monitor off.
 Press [Shift] to reactivate monitor.
 Monitor is off.
 Turn on the monitor.
 Monitor cable is incorrectly installed.
 Check all monitor connections.
 Incorrect video drivers installed.
 Install the correct video drivers.
 Video controller has failed.
 Contact your Service provider.
 Monitor has failed.
 Try another monitor.
-If the new monitor fails to operate, contact your Service provider.
+If the new monitor operates correctly, replace the old monitor following the Customer Replacement Unit process described in the Warranty and Information booklet.